The second group of inductees for the Wellington High School Wall of Recognition was announced on Thursday.

 Mr. Wilson was born in 1930 and grew up in Wellington during the Great Depression and WW II era.
 His mother was a single parent during this difficult time raising him and his three siblings.
 Mr. Wilson was a student leader and three sport letterman while at Wellington High School.
 He also played on Wellington's first, and to date, only basketball state championship team in 1947.

-Page 3 of 3 - The day after graduation from WHS Mr. Wilson went to Kansas City and was sworn in to serve in the United States Navy from 1948 -52.
+The day after graduation from WHS Mr. Wilson went to Kansas City and was sworn in to serve in the United States Navy from 1948 -52.
 More than two years of his service was spent fighting in the Korean War.

 After four years of service to his country Mr. Wilson enrolled at Butler County Community where played both football and basketball.
 In 1953 his basketball team won the National Junior College Championship.
 During the summers Mr. Wilson also played semi-pro baseball.